dlebansais/PgBreeder-Disclosed/Tutorial/AnimalHusbandryGuide.md

 # Animal Husbandry Guide

 [Animal Husbandry](http://wiki.projectgorgon.com/wiki/Animal_Husbandry) (AHu) is a subskill of [Animal Handling](http://wiki.projectgorgon.com/wiki/Animal_Handling) (AH) in Project: Gorgon.
-This guide aims to give the reader an overview of the Husbandry skill, and some advice regarding breeding strategies.
+This guide aims at giving the reader an overview of the Husbandry skill, and some advice regarding breeding strategies.

 ## Overview of breeding

 Players using Animal Handling need a pet.
 Pets can be tamed in the wild, bought from other players in the form of caged bred pets (more about that later), or created from existing pets using Animal Husbandry.

 A player keeps their pets in their stable, in slots.
 The process for creating a new pet from existing ones using AHU is fairly straightforward.
-At one of the stables that allow it ([Leah Bowman](http://wiki.projectgorgon.com/wiki/Leah_Bowman) in Povus or [Arianna Fangblade](http://wiki.projectgorgon.com/wiki/Arianna_Fangblade) in Red Wing Casino), and after making sure one of the stable slot is empty, select the Husbandry menu.
+At one of the stables that allow it ([Leah Bowman](http://wiki.projectgorgon.com/wiki/Leah_Bowman) in Povus or [Arianna Fangblade](http://wiki.projectgorgon.com/wiki/Arianna_Fangblade) in Red Wing Casino), and after making sure one of the stable slot is empty, select the "Husbandry" menu.
 Then, follow the process of:

 + Selecting a male pet.
 + Selecting a female pet that can be paired with the previously selected male (different species can't pair most of the time, but for instance bees and wasps can).
 + Confirm the mating.

-Once started the empty slot is reserved for mating, which takes a few hours, and if successful reserved for the future baby pet.
+Once started the empty slot is reserved for mating, which takes a few hours, and if successful is reserved for the incoming baby pet.
 This last step can takes days, during which the female partner is "pregnant" and cannot be used for AH or other breeding attempts, while the male just need a few hours to recover.

 Note that it means the same male can be used for several almost-simultaneous breeding attempts with different females, a distinction that matters when maintaining a livestock of pets of different sex.